TypeFox/monaco-languageclient/docs/basic-usage/getting-started.md

 - Completed the [Installation](../installation.md) steps
 - A basic understanding of TypeScript and web development
-- A running development server (like Vite, webpack dev server, or similar)
+- A running development server (like Vite, webpack dev server, or something similar)

 ## Your First Language Client

 We'll create a simple JSON editor that connects to a language server via WebSocket.
-This example uses Extended Mode for the richest feature set.
+In this example, we'll use Extended Mode.

+The steps below will outline the process at large, and then further below we'll break down the relevant sections to explain what each part does.

 ### Step 1: HTML Setup